paulodiovani/slides-arduino-to-nodejs/content.md

 http://blog.filipeflop.com/sensores/sensor-ultrassonico-hc-sr04-ao-arduino.html <!-- .element: class="credits" -->

 Note:
+This is our main problem.

-For serial/USB port the Arduino must be physicaly conected to the server.
+- For serial/USB port the Arduino must be physicaly conected to the server.

 ====